 When you create a belief, the belief then creates you.
 If that belief is that you’re stupid, or unworthy, or a loser, you may even sabotage yourself or take actions which create outcomes you don’t want.
 This, in turn, reinforces those negative beliefs, creating a vicious cycle.

 It can be hard to break free of the cycle without help.
-Contact my office today to discuss how I may be able to support you as you pursue a happy, healthy, depression-free life.
+Contact my office today to discuss how I may be able to support you as you pursue a more satisfying life.